stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ## Week of November 7
 Natural language pragmatics and semantics.
-Project proposals due on Friday!
+Project proposals due on Thursday!

 Readings: